websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/how-the-default-preset-configures-the-liferay-npm-bundler.md

-# How the Default Preset Configures the liferay-npm-bundler
+# Understanding Bundler Configuration Presets

 The liferay-npm-bundler comes with a default configuration preset: [`liferay-npm-bundler-preset-standard`](https://github.com/liferay/liferay-npm-build-tools/tree/master/packages/liferay-npm-bundler-preset-standard).
 You may omit the `liferay-npm-bundler` prefix from the npm package name in your `.npmbundlerrc` file.
 This preset configures several plugins for the build process and is automatically used (even if the `.npmbundlerrc` is missing), unless you override it with one of your own.
 Running the liferay-npm-bundler with this preset applies the [config file](https://github.com/liferay/liferay-npm-build-tools/blob/master/packages/liferay-npm-bundler-preset-standard/config.json) from `liferay-npm-bundler-preset-standard`: